Henry Lok: Works

-Lok's sonnets are introduced by a separate title-page in the Ecclesiastes volume.
+Poor penitent, into a servant’s place.Lok's sonnets are introduced by a separate title-page in the Ecclesiastes volume.
 Two hundred and four treat of the Christian passions, and these are succeeded by 102, entitled Sundry Affectionate Sonets of a feeling Conscience, and the same theme is pursued in a further sequence of twenty-two, entitled Peculiar Prayers.
 Some copies contain an appendix of sixty secular sonnets, addressed to personalities of Elizabeth's court.
 Alexander Balloch Grosart. reprinted all these sonnets, together with the one prefixed to James VI's volume.

 Lok also contributed commendatory verses to Michael Cosworth's rendering of the Psalms.